bsmeaton/ParaWave/README.md

 # ParaWave
 Ocean Wave Parameter Exporter - Calculates Averaged Wave Period and Wave Height etc for regular wave set

 Requires Python 3.4, numpy matplotlib.
-It is reccomended to use a python engineering package such as Anaconda 3.4.
+It is recommended to use a python engineering package such as Anaconda 3.4.

 Outputs graphs and average wave height (or time dependant parameter) from a text file.